 America faces challenging new realities in a changing world.
 The economy is faster, smarter, more competitive and more global.
-And our federal budget is upside down because our Congressional representatives are more focused on holding onto problems for political gain than solving them.
-Balancing the budget over time will require sensible tax policy and smart cuts.
+And our federal budget is upside down because too many in Congress are more focused on holding onto problems for political gain than solving them.
+Balancing the budget over time requires sensible tax policy and smart cuts.
 At the same time, our economic future depends on making smart investments.
-Below are three investments I will make a priority so that we can compete in the 21st Century:
+Below are three investments priorities so that we can compete in the 21st Century:

 Invest in our Infrastructure

 Our parents, Republicans and Democrats, made the national public investments that made our country an economic engine: A national system of highways, railways, and bridges; a power transmission grid; a network of phone lines for communications.
 We need to make the same investments today – rebuilding our roads and bridges, making our power grid smarter and more efficient, and supporting new means of communication for all Americans, through broadband and wireless.

 A local illustration is at the Port of San Diego, where I served as a Port Commissioner.
 We provide maritime jobs that pay $10,000 more annually than the average San Diego job.
 But one of our biggest challenges in growing that job base is our limited connection to the national highways and rail system.
 We don’t have the ability to fund those connections by ourselves; but with a national strategy for ports, we could identify and make the investments that will help us increase trade and efficiency.
 That could put a lot of San Diegans back to work right away.